Italian fascism: Doctrine

-According to historian Zeev Sternhell, "most syndicalist leaders were among the founders of the fascist movement", who in later years gained key posts in Mussolini's regime.
-Mussolini expressed great admiration for the ideas of Georges Sorel, who he claimed was instrumental in birthing the core principles of Italian fascism.
-J. L. Talmon argued that fascism billed itself "not only as an alternative, but also as the heir to socialism".
+The earliest Italian fascist political organization, Fasces of Revolutionary Action (Fasci d'Azione Rivoluzionaria), inspired by the programmatic manifesto of the Revolutionary Fasces of Internationalist Action (Fascio Rivoluzionario d'Azione Internazionalista) written by the Italian national syndicalist Alceste De Ambris and left-wing interventionist Filippo Corridoni (5 October 1914), was founded by the then-journalist Benito Mussolini in 1915.
+Its successor, the Italian Fasces of Combat (Fasci Italiani di Combattimento), was co-founded in Milan by Mussolini, Futurist poet and art theorist Filippo Tommaso Marinetti, and WWI veteran and poet Giuseppe Ungaretti, and its politico-philosophical tenets were presented through The Manifesto of the Fascist Struggle (Il manifesto dei fasci italiani di combattimento, June 1919), written by Marinetti and De Ambris.
+It was divided into four sections, describing the movement's objectives in political, social, military, and financial fields.
+According to Israeli historian Zeev Sternhell, "most syndicalist leaders were among the founders of the fascist movement", who in later years gained key posts in Mussolini's regime.
+Mussolini expressed great admiration for the ideas of French philosopher and social theorist Georges Sorel, who he claimed was instrumental in birthing the core principles of Italian fascism.
+Israeli historian J. L. Talmon argued that fascism billed itself "not only as an alternative, but also as the heir to socialism".

-La dottrina del fascismo proposed an Italy of greater living standards under a one-party fascist system than under the multi-party liberal democratic government of 1920.
-As the leader of the National Fascist Party (PNF, Partito Nazionale Fascista), Mussolini said that democracy is "beautiful in theory; in practice, it is a fallacy" and spoke of celebrating the burial of the "putrid corpse of liberty".
-In 1923, to give Deputy Mussolini control of the pluralist parliamentary government of the Kingdom of Italy (1861–1946), an economist, the Baron Giacomo Acerbo, proposed—and the Italian Parliament approved—the Acerbo Law, changing the electoral system from proportional representation to majority representation.
-The party who received the most votes (provided they possessed at least 25 percent of cast votes) won two-thirds of the parliament; the remaining third was proportionately shared among the other parties, thus the fascist manipulation of liberal democratic law that rendered Italy a one-party state.
+La dottrina del fascismo proposed an Italy of greater living standards under a one-party fascist system than under the multi-party liberal democratic Giolitti government of 1920.
+As the leader of the National Fascist Party (PNF: Partito Nazionale Fascista), Mussolini said that democracy is "beautiful in theory; in practice, it is a fallacy" and spoke of celebrating the burial of the "putrid corpse of liberty".
+In 1923, to give Deputy Mussolini control of the pluralist parliamentary government of the Kingdom of Italy (1861–1946), an Italian economist, the Baron Giacomo Acerbo, proposed—and the Italian Parliament approved—the Acerbo Law, changing the electoral system from proportional representation to majority representation.
+The party who received the most votes (provided they possessed at least 25 percent of cast votes) won two-thirds of the Parliament; the remaining third was proportionately shared among the other parties; thus, the fascist manipulation of liberal democratic law rendered Italy a one-party state.